GrzegorzDyrda/redux/docs/README.md

 <!--All state changes must go through a single pipeline.-->

 This single pipeline makes your everyday life **much much easier**.
-Things like **keeping track of the state, logging, debugging, or even time-travel** - suddenly become easy.
+Things like **keeping track of asynchronous state changes, logging, debugging, testing or even time-travel** - suddenly become easy.

 <!-- You can log/record each single state change to easily spot possible problems. -->

 On top of it, Redux is **extremely simple**.
-It only takes 10-15 minutes to learn the basics.
+It roughly 15 minutes to learn the basics.

 And when combined with Kotlin's [coroutines](https://kotlinlang.org/docs/reference/coroutines.html), [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel.html),